 Janelia group leaders have initial appointments of 5-6 years.
 Early career group leaders have fixed-term appointments, but are supported by both internal and external mentoring programs to help them establish an independent research program that may be continued at Janelia or elsewhere.
 Established group leadres have appointments that are renewable in five-year terms.
 Successful renewal can include the ability for the group leader to transfer their HHMI appointment to a research university in the United States.

-Applications for Group Leader positions are now closed.
-The next competition will open on September 3, 2014.
+Applications for Group Leader positions are now open!
 Selected applicants will have to attend a recruiting symposium at Janelia on February 4-6, 2015.

 A Janelia Junior Fellow is an independent, early career scientist engaged in hands-on research that does not fit well into an existing Janelia lab.
 Junior Fellows pursue a research project of their own design, with support from two or more lab heads who serve as mentors.
 Although they do not supervise other lab members, they have access to Janelia's exceptional resources, including unparalleled scientific and technical facilities.
 The absence of teaching, fundraising and administrative responsibilities allows Junior Fellows to devote all of their energy and creativity to developing a transformative research program that might be difficult to pursue elsewhere.